One Year After the ECJ Killed Malta’s Investor Programme: What Changed for Bitcoiners

 Three things matter to a Bitcoiner planning the citizenship side of the stack.

 03 / Validation of the redundancy thesis.
 Programs change.
-Malta's old IIP existed for a decade, then did not.
-Vanuatu's Schengen visa-free arrangement was suspended in 2022 and formally revoked in December 2024.
+Malta’s old IIP ran for under seven years, then did not.
+Vanuatu’s Schengen visa-free arrangement was suspended in 2022 and formally revoked in December 2024.
 Bitcoiners who held two passports across the change rather than one experienced the ruling as a re-pricing, not a crisis.
-Single-passport dependence is the fiat model of identity, and this past year was its mark-to-market.
+Single-passport dependence is the fiat model of identity, and the last twelve months were its mark-to-market.

 Where The Stack Stands Now